 In North America, sweet pickle relish is a sweet tasting, finely-textured relish.
 It is a bright, almost fluorescent green colour — some describe it as “nuclear” green.
 It has a very mild tartness to it, making it popular with kids.

 If a British writer refers to “sweet pickle”, they likely mean something such as Branston Pickle.

-It is sold commercially throughout Canada, where it is one of the three default condiments for hot dogs (ketchup, mustard, relish — the relish being this Sweet Pickle Relish, unless otherwise specified.)
+It is sold commercially throughout Canada, particularly in Ontario, where it is one of the three default condiments for hot dogs (ketchup, mustard, relish — the relish being this sweet pickle relish, unless otherwise specified.)
 A popular brand in Canada is Bick’s; there are also many supermarket own-name brands.

 Bick’s Sweet Pickle Relish was introduced in Canada sometime between 1951 and 1960.